ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Building a NestJS Starter That Doesn’t Make You Want to Rewrite Everything in Six Months - <a href="https://medium.com/@zulfikarditya/building-a-nestjs-starter-that-doesnt-make-you-want-to-rewrite-everything-in-six-months-1c5fc4179162?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Native Google Sign-In (2026 Guide) —Template with Expo 54 & Node.js - <a href="https://medium.com/@CodePusle/react-native-google-sign-in-2026-guide-template-with-expo-54-node-js-62f568b03ceb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zulfikar Ditya`**
+✍️ **posted by `CodePulse`**

-<blockquote>I have started too many NestJS projects.
-Each time, I told myself it would be different.
-I would set up authentication properly from the…
+<blockquote>Make React Native Google Sign-In Works
 Continue reading on Medium »</blockquote>

 <h3>2.
-Async Hooks: The 9 Tracing Traps Killing Your Latency Graphs - <a href="https://medium.com/@Modexa/async-hooks-the-9-tracing-traps-killing-your-latency-graphs-7f58654f7f17?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Extract AWS Lambda Runtime Source Code: Using Node.js as an Example - <a href="https://medium.com/@iwondersoap/how-to-extract-aws-lambda-runtime-source-code-using-node-js-as-an-example-9a4e0357d378?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Modexa`**
+✍️ **posted by `iWonderfulSoap`**

-<blockquote>Learn why Node async hooks traces lie, how they inflate p95/p99, and what to instrument instead for trustworthy latency charts.
+<blockquote>AWS Lambda supports runtimes for a wide variety of languages, but under the hood, its mechanism is language-agnostic — it is built on the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-10 Node.js perf tests that catch regressions before merges - <a href="https://medium.com/@sparknp1/10-node-js-perf-tests-that-catch-regressions-before-merges-06502c05fd74?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a Cat on a Keyboard Took Down a Production Server - <a href="https://medium.com/frontend-simplified/how-a-cat-on-a-keyboard-took-down-a-production-server-ad5432ccdd31?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syntal`**
+✍️ **posted by `Vamsi Krishna Kodimela`**

-<blockquote>A practical pre-merge checklist to stop “it got slower” from reaching production — using repeatable benchmarks, budgets, and CI guardrails.
+<blockquote>You are on a fantastic date.
+The conversation is flowing, the appetizers just arrived, and you haven’t thought about work in hours.
-Continue reading on Medium »</blockquote>
+Continue reading on Frontend Simplified »</blockquote>

 <h3>4.
-10 Backend Concepts Every Developer Must Know (With Real Examples) - <a href="https://rahuulmiishra.medium.com/10-backend-concepts-every-developer-must-know-with-real-examples-edbb96a0db5f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Native 0.84: The Migration Nobody’s Talking About - <a href="https://medium.com/@nomanakram1999/react-native-0-84-the-migration-nobodys-talking-about-493de09431b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**
+✍️ **posted by `noman akram`**

-<blockquote>You don’t need to be a backend wizard.
-But you absolutely need to understand how the backend works — even if you’re a frontend developer.
+<blockquote>Your app works fine on 0.76.
+You see the 0.84 release notes.
+Hermes V1 by default, Node 22 requirement, faster builds.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building a Real-Time IP Application Management System using Node.js, MongoDB & Socket.IO - <a href="https://medium.com/@trishyanigam/building-a-real-time-ip-application-management-system-using-node-js-mongodb-socket-io-2e4d9d4636e9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Let’s Build a Full Stack Application from Scratch — Part 1 - <a href="https://medium.com/@maheshianuradha2000/lets-build-a-full-stack-application-from-scratch-part-1-0aa2acfa3881?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Trishya Nigam`**
+✍️ **posted by `Maheshi Anuradha`**

-<blockquote>Building a Real-Time IP Application Management System using Node.js, MongoDB & Socket.IO
+<blockquote>A Complete Beginner-Friendly Explanation
 Continue reading on Medium »</blockquote>

+<h3>6.
+The 11 Node.js Quirks That Secretly Slow “Fast” Code - <a href="https://medium.com/@Nexumo_/the-11-node-js-quirks-that-secretly-slow-fast-code-3734d0ec5c39?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nexumo`**

+<blockquote>You can write clean, modern JavaScript and still ship latency.
+These runtime quirks explain why — and how to get your speed back.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-When the API Burns, Your App Should Not: Circuit Breakers in Symfony - <a href="https://medium.com/@laurentmn/when-the-api-burns-your-app-should-not-circuit-breakers-in-symfony-d26a5289683b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My C++ Code Was a Mess Until I Followed These 7 Rules (Now It Actually Feels Elegant) - <a href="https://medium.com/codetodeploy/my-c-code-was-a-mess-until-i-followed-these-7-rules-now-it-actually-feels-elegant-3db0b8e09579?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `laurentmn`**
+✍️ **posted by `Fozia Saleem`**

-<blockquote>When your Symfony app calls an external API, that API can fail.
-It can time out, return errors, or go completely offline.
-Without any…
+<blockquote>A battle-tested checklist for writing C++ that scales without becoming chaos.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>2.
-Building Your Own Video Sharing App Using Google AI Studio - <a href="https://medium.com/@wl8380/building-your-own-video-sharing-app-using-ai-9ca742da4f19?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond Blogging: Creating a Technical Showcase and Learning Platform - <a href="https://medium.com/@cdameworth/beyond-blogging-creating-a-technical-showcase-and-learning-platform-c25937ec8f82?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Unicorn Day`**
+✍️ **posted by `Chad Dameworth`**

-<blockquote>How I built my own video platform with minimal features using Google AI Studio — just the beginning of something bigger.
+<blockquote>Every developer needs a blog — it’s table stakes for being taken seriously.
+I could have spun up WordPress, slapped on a theme, and called…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Introducing JQ Filter Playground & Dark Mode in BracketView - <a href="https://dev-jameel.medium.com/introducing-jq-filter-playground-dark-mode-in-bracketview-36503a4f80bd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond Coding: How I Deliver High-Performance Web Solutions for Global Clients - <a href="https://medium.com/@malikasadjaan786/beyond-coding-how-i-deliver-high-performance-web-solutions-for-global-clients-02bddec72109?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jameel Shaikh`**
+✍️ **posted by `Asadullah`**

-<blockquote>Stop installing jq.
-Start querying JSON where you already are.
+<blockquote>​As a developer, I believe that a website is more than just code; it’s a business tool that must be fast, secure, and user-friendly.
+With…
 Continue reading on Medium »</blockquote>

 <h3>4.
+I Stopped Doing Code Reviews the Traditional Way.
+My Team Ships 3x Faster. - <a href="https://levelup.gitconnected.com/i-stopped-doing-code-reviews-the-traditional-way-my-team-ships-3x-faster-79aafd4d2050?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Devrim Ozcay `**

+<blockquote>I Stopped Doing Code Reviews the Traditional Way.
+My Team Ships 3x Faster.
+Continue reading on Level Up Coding »</blockquote>

-If Figma Falls, What Replaces it?
-AI still hasn’t built - <a href="https://medium.com/techinpieces/if-figma-falls-what-replaces-it-ai-still-hasnt-built-3c3876a02f1d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+How to share components in an Angular project using Bit - <a href="https://medium.com/dev-proto/how-to-share-components-in-an-angular-project-using-bit-945772c68f39?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suren K`**
+✍️ **posted by `Chidume Nnamdi`**

-<blockquote>The real bottleneck in enterprise websites isn’t building.
-It’s alignment.
+<blockquote>In this post, I will demonstrate how to share components in an Angular project to Bit.
+Bit recently introduced support for sharing Angular…
-Continue reading on TechInPieces »</blockquote>
+Continue reading on Dev Proto »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
 Building Hybrid Experiences with WebViews in iOS & Android - <a href="https://medium.com/@rohandhalpe05/building-hybrid-experiences-with-webviews-in-ios-android-7e9df0e3e480?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rohandhalpe`**